hereismari/hadoop-job-time-prediction/README.md

 ### 5. Run, baby, run!

-  Now should all be alright!
-Just run it!
+  Now should all be ready to run :heart:!
   You can run this experiment in 2 different ways:
   - Running
     ```$python runExperiment.py  <number of executions> <configuration path> <output file name>```